RomanLut/MavicMiniControllerAsGamepad/README.md

 * vJoy can't connect
 	The error message should tell you if it's installed or not.
 Install the vJoy driver if it's not there.
+	Note you can use tool named "vJoy Monitor" too see the state of virtual joystick.
+Tool is installed with vJoy.

 * Not all sticks or buttons work
 	*If they look correct in the log:*